 Some people prefer to introduce the pipette through the cytoplasmic side (as illustrated in this website), which I don’t like because some of the the injected solution come out from the broken membrane.
 I like to insert in the yolk going through to the cytoplasm and inject.
 There is no leakage of the injected solution from the broken membrane.

-It is common that less amount will come out during the injection.
-Adjust (increase) the time and the pressure for the injection accordingly.
+It is common that less amount will come out the tip along the course of injection task.
+In that case, adjust (increase) the time and the pressure of the injector.

 Typically, about 200 eggs may be injected in the morning (about 2 hours) if everything goes well.